Online fashion brand Tjori signs Rs 16 crore equity deal with Hindustan Times | Business

 Online fashion brand Tjori on Monday said it has signed an equity deal of Rs 16 crore with media firm Hindustan Times.

-The deal signed goes beyond equity investments, while also providing branding and marketing, Tijori said in a statement.
+The deal signed goes beyond equity investments, while also providing branding and marketing, Tjori said in a statement.

 Mansi Gupta, Chief Executive Officer of Tjori said: ''Tjori as a brand works at bringing the best of time-honoured crafts and wisdom with a modern twist.
 In partnership with HT and its various media channels, we will be able to put Tjori at the forefront of the fashion industry".